bnallapeta/logo-revelio-workshop/docs/parts/part1.md

 ## Steps

-- k8s on metal: To get Kubernetes on board with Equinix Metal, here's the blueprint - https://cluster-api.sigs.k8s.io/user/quick-start.html.
+- k8s on metal: To get Kubernetes on board with Equinix Metal, here's the blueprint from their [quick start guide](https://cluster-api.sigs.k8s.io/user/quick-start.html).
 The link contains customized instructions for our Equinix Metal clusters, making it a lot easier.

     _Eager for more?
 The source repo for the Cluster API Provider Packet is a wealth of knowledge - kubernetes-sigs/cluster-api-provider-packet: https://github.com/kubernetes-sigs/cluster-api-provider-packet/tree/main.
 From code and docs to tests, it's a comprehensive guide to everything you need._

 - metallb as Loadbalancer: Once we've got our Kubernetes cluster up and running, it's time to deploy MetalLB.
-Use this guide for a straightforward installation - https://metallb.universe.tf/installation.
+Use [this](https://metallb.universe.tf/installation) guide for a straightforward installation.

     _Note: Manifest method tends to work best - https://metallb.universe.tf/installation/#installation-by-manifest._